flightlessphotos/flightlessphotos.github.io/pages/sports.md

 Surf waves, steep creeks, and big water.
 If you live for whitewater, I can capture you in your element.
+As an experienced paddler, I know the difference between when to take pictures and when you need the throw bag.
+Get photos that look as good as your run felt when you paddled it!

 <br/>&nbsp;<br/>
 <div class="button-wrapper">